sedol1339/files/papers.md

 	url = {https://proceedings.neurips.cc/paper_files/paper/2015/hash/8fb21ee7a2207526da55a679f0332de2-Abstract.html}
 }
   - Our previously proposed Memory Networks require supervision at each layer of the network.
 We propose the end-to-end version.
 It can also be seen as a version of RNNsearch from "Neural machine translation by jointly learning to align and translate" with multiple computational steps per output symbol.
-  - A single layer of our model accepts several memory vectors M_i, the corresponding output vectors C_i (IMO looks like keys and values), and a query vector U. We then compute similarity P_i = softmax(U^T M_i) and calculate the weighted average with a skip connection O = Q + sum P_i C_i.
+  - Suppose we are given an input set x_1, .., x_i to be stored in memory.
+This set is converted into memory vectors M_i and output vectors C_i using two embedding matrices.
+The query Q is also embedded.
+A single layer of our model accepts several memory vectors M_i, the corresponding output vectors C_i (IMO looks like keys and values), and a query vector U. We then compute similarity P_i = softmax(U^T M_i) and calculate the weighted average with a skip connection O = Q + sum P_i C_i.
 Other recently proposed forms of memory/attention also take this approach.
-  - For multple layers, we explore two types of weight tying within the model: (i) the output embedding for one layer is the input embedding for the one above, and (ii) the input and output embeddings are the same across different layers.
+  - For multple layers, each layer has its own embedding matrices for x_i.
+However, they are constrained to ease training and reduce the number of parameters, in one of two ways: (i) the output embedding for one layer is the input embedding for the one above, and (ii) the input and output embeddings are the same across different layers.
 Note that if we use the layer-wise weight tying scheme, our model can be cast as a traditional RNN where we divide the outputs of the RNN into internal and external outputs.
   - IMO, while the authors say that this model is recurrent (the last paragraph of sec.
 2.2), this is only recurrent in the same sence as ALBERT is recurrent, since the number of steps is fixed.
+Also, this is not the self-attention, because x_i there is no information exchange between x_i.
+  - Later, it was proposed to augment this model with persistent memory vectors to encode knowledge extracted from training, not from the current context ("Key-Value Memory Networks for Directly Reading Documents").
+Then the same technique was proposed to convert transformer FFN modules info attention ("Augmenting Self-attention with Persistent Memory").

 @article{Rae2016,
 	author = {Rae, Jack and Hunt, Jonathan J. and Danihelka, Ivo and Harley, Timothy and Senior, Andrew W. and Wayne, Gregory and Graves, Alex and Lillicrap, Timothy},